 ”It's a day to day challenge getting paid for our services,” Ordonez said.

 Huffman asked to be provided with specifics and pledged to help.
-He also noted that his rural constituents' main complaint about the ACA is the lack of options for people of middle income.

 Low-income persons are covered either by government programs or by subsidies for private insurance, but people whose incomes are too high to qualify for assistance face a dilemma.